The villages of Cinque Terre offer a welcome break from the big cities in Italy.

 This time we wanted something a bit more casual than a sit-down meal at a restaurant.

-We had not yet tasted a Vernazza pizza and there was a place in the centre of town, adjacent to a cave leading to a hidden beach.
+We had not yet tasted a Vernazza pizza and there was a place in the center of town, adjacent to a cave leading to a hidden beach.

 So we got a takeaway pizza and (insert food here) and headed through the dark cave to the beach for a quiet waterside dinner.